trustm3/trustm3.github.io/background.md

 single device.
 Motivated by the bring your own device problematic in enterprises, a prevalent use case was running a business and private Android instance on a single smartphone.
-Opposed to other approaches, trust\|me used OS-level virtualization capabilities of the Linux kernel, allowing to run the Android instances in _containers_ (using the namespaces and cgroups features).
-To systematically isolate the containers, trust\|me leveraged the cgroups devices subsystem, Linux capabilities, SELinux and implemented an LSM stacking to enforce SELinux policies both inside containers and globally.
+Opposed to other approaches, trust\|me used OS-level virtualization capabilities of the Linux kernel, allowing to run the Android instances in _containers_ (using namespaces and cgroups features).
+In order to systematically isolate these containers, trust\|me leveraged the cgroups devices subsystem, Linux capabilities, SELinux and implemented an LSM stacking to enforce SELinux policies both inside containers and globally.